-Protocol Name Description Short Name Remote Desktop Protocol: Basic Connectivity and Graphics Remoting transferring graphics display information from the remote computer to the user and transferring input from the user to the remote computer, where Terminal Services Gateway Server Protocol This protocol provides the ability to tunnel RDP communications through a gateway for a connection between an RDP client and an RD Session Host server behind a firewall.
+Protocol Name Description Short Name Remote Desktop Protocol: Basic Connectivity and Graphics Remoting This protocol facilitates user interaction with a remote computer system by transferring graphics display information from the remote computer to the user and transferring input from the user to the remote computer, where the input is injected into the user session.
+This protocol also provides an extensible mechanism allowing specialized communication between components on the user computer and components running on the remote computer.
+MS- RDPBCGR Terminal Services Gateway Server Protocol This protocol provides the ability to tunnel RDP communications through a gateway for a connection between an RDP client and an RD Session Host server behind a firewall.
 MS-TSGU Terminal Services: Terminal Server Runtime Interface This protocol is used for remotely querying and configuring various aspects of an RD Session Host.
 For example, this protocol can be used to query the number of active sessions running on an RD Session Host.
 MS-TSTS Terminal Services: Workspace Provisioning Protocol This protocol allows a unified view of user work resources for administrators that have no access to non-managed computers.
 The protocol is used to transfer information so that the client computer can launch a remote desktop and remote applications on a server or virtual computer.
 MS-TSWP

-$\label{lem:member protocols} \textbf{Member protocols used to optimize graphical data, support session management and licensing}$
+Member protocols used to optimize graphical data, support session management and licensing

 Protocol Name Description Short Name Remote Desktop Protocol: Desktop Composition Virtual Channel Extension This protocol supports remote desktop composition (the composition of a sprite tree that represents the desktop, with nodes representing the sprites).
 MS- RDPEDC Remote Desktop Protocol: Graphics Devices Interfaces (GDI) Acceleration Extension This protocol encodes the drawing operations that produce an image, reducing the bandwidth associated with graphics remoting.
 MS- RDPEGDI Remote Desktop Protocol: Composited Remoting V2 This protocol is used to display the contents of a desktop running on one machine (the server) on a second remote machine (the client) connected to the first via a network.
-MS- RDPCR2 Remote Desktop Protocol: NSCodec Extension This protocol specifies an image codec that can be used to encode screen images by utilizing efficient and effective compression.
-MS- RDPNSC
+MS- RDPCR2 Remote Desktop Protocol: NSCodec This protocol specifies an image codec that can be used to encode screen MS-

-Protocol Name Description Short Name Remote Desktop Protocol: RemoteFX Codec Extension This protocol specifies a lossy image codec that can be used to encode screen images by utilizing efficient and effective compression.
+Protocol Name Description Short Name Extension images by utilizing efficient and effective compression.
+RDPNSC Remote Desktop Protocol: RemoteFX Codec Extension This protocol specifies a lossy image codec that can be used to encode screen images by utilizing efficient and effective compression.
 MS- RDPRFX Remote Desktop Protocol: Session Selection Extension This protocol describes the messages exchanged between an RDP client and a server to facilitate the precise targeting of an application-sharing context.
 MS- RDPEPS Remote Desktop Protocol: Licensing Extension This protocol allows authorized RDP clients or users to connect to an RD Session Host.
 This extension involves communication between the RDP client, the RD Session Host, and a license server.
 The RD Session Host can be configured to be in per-device or per-user license mode.
 Client Access Licenses (CALs) are installed on a license server, and when an RD Session Host requests a license on a client's behalf, the license server issues a license out of its available pool of licenses.
 MS- RDPELE

-Member protocols used to enable transporting device data or resource data between an RDP client and an RD Session Host server $\frac{1}{2}$
+Member protocols used to enable transporting device data or resource data between an RDP client and an RD Session Host server